![]() |

 CAMPUS EMERGENCY RESOURCE TEAM (CERT)

-DESIGNATED MEMBERS AND AREAS OF RESPONSIBILITIES The College shall establish and maintain a Campus Emergency Resource Team (CERT), which consists of the following personnel and areas of responsibility:
+The University shall establish and maintain a Campus Emergency Resource Team (CERT), which consists of the following personnel and areas of responsibility:

 GENERAL RESPONSIBILITIES